zuda77/CurveFitting_blender_addon/README.md

 #### - Curve Degree
 "Curve Degree" in the properties panel sets the degree of the polynomial.
-Increasing the degree fits more complex shapes but may lose simplicity.
-Adjust according to the original vertex arrangement.
+Higher degrees allow for fitting more complex shapes, but the simplicity of the shape is lost.
+Adjust this value according to the shape of the original vertex arrangement.
+The table below shows examples when the degree is changed from 1 to 4.

 The following table shows examples when changing the degree from 1 to 4: